QUIET Collaboration Team QUIET

 Immanuel Buder

-Kendrick Smith (now a PPARC Fellow in Cambridge)
+Kendrick Smith (now a Fellow at Princeton)

-Keith Vanderlinde (now with SPT)
+Keith Vanderlinde (now a Fellow at McGill with SPT)

 KIPAC, Kavli Institute for Particle Astrophysics and Cosmology at the Stanford University